loicgreffier/docsource/README.md

 docsource scan directory1 directory2 file1.md file2.md
 ```

-#### All absolute and Path prefix
+#### All Absolute

 Depending on how your documentation is built (e.g., a custom Angular/React project that parses Markdown files), you may
-need to consider relative link paths as absolute paths or add a prefix to your relative paths.
+need to consider relative link paths as absolute paths.

-- E.g., you may want `[link](./folder-two/README)` to be checked from your current directory rather than the "
+- E.g., you may want `[link](./folder-two/README)` to be checked from the content directory rather than the "
   folder-two" directory.
-- E.g., your link is `[link](./folder-two/README)` but the actual path is `/content/folder-two/README` where `content`
-  is handled automatically by your parser.

-To handle such cases, you can use the following options:
+To handle such cases, you can use the `--all-absolute` option.

-- `--all-absolute` to check relative link paths as absolute paths
-- `--path-prefix` to add a partial path at the beginning of each relative link

 ## Continuous Integration